steveblue/ngus/README.md

 ![alt text](screenshots/ngus.gif "Famo.us DOMElement and Mesh in a Mixed Mode Scene")

-Angus gives Angular 2 developers access to Famo.us DOMElement and Mesh inside of templates.
+ngus gives Angular 2 developers access to Famo.us DOMElement and Mesh inside of templates.
 This library allows engineers to bind Angular 2 properties to Famo.us Objects for fast, efficient templating.

 ```